RobiTittoto/progettoCyber/home.md

 **The modified APK was distributed through a simulated social engineering campaign using a Telegram channel.**

-I easily generated a fake description using ChatGPT and download an image from the official website
+I easily generated a fake description using ChatGPT and downloaded an image from the official website

 ![Fake tlegram channel](telegram.png)